apache/cordova-docs/docs/en/edge/guide/plugin-development/ios/index.md

 ## Debugging Plugins

 To debug the Objective-C side, you would use Xcode's built in debugger.
-For JavaScript, you can use [Weinre, an Apache Cordova Project](https://github.com/apache/incubator-cordova-weinre) or [iWebInspector, a third-party utility](http://www.iwebinspector.com/)
+For JavaScript, on iOS 5.0 you can use [Weinre, an Apache Cordova Project](https://github.com/apache/incubator-cordova-weinre) or [iWebInspector, a third-party utility](http://www.iwebinspector.com/)

 For iOS 6, you would use Safari 6.0 to simply attach to your app running in the iOS 6 Simulator.